Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Features.md

 Custom Event Metadata
 ---------------------

-Custom event metadata is a feature which is available in the Bluedot Point SDK for our customers to set additional event-specific metadata to our location events.
+Custom event metadata is a feature which is available in the Rezolve Point SDK for our customers to set additional event-specific metadata to our location events.
 For further information refer to [Custom Event Metadata](../../Custom%20Data.md)

 It is recommended to set the Custom Event Meta Data before starting GeoTriggering or Tempo.

 :::info
 Maximum 20 entries can be set in custom event metadata.
-If more than 20 entries are set, Bluedot SDK throws an error as: Only 20 CustomEventMetaData fields are allowed.
+If more than 20 entries are set, Rezolve Point SDK throws an error as: Only 20 CustomEventMetaData fields are allowed.
 :::

 ```dart